BananaStats/stats220/README.md

 ### [Published website](https://bananastats.github.io/stats220/)

-## Purpose: This repo is for completing assignments for stats 220, a second year university paper.
+## Purpose: This repo is for sharing my completed assignment works for stats 220, a second year university paper.
+For Assignment 1, I created a meme with panda.